FoxLabsFr/ServoGroup/README.md

 # ServoGroup Library

-ServoGroup is an Arduino library for controlling multiple servos using an I2C-based PWM driver, such as the Adafruit PCA9685, or our [Servo_Controller](https://github.com/FoxLabsFr/Servo_Controller) board.
-It provides an easy-to-use interface for configuring and controlling servo motors in groups.
+ServoGroup is an Arduino library for controlling multiple servos simultaneously using linear interpolation.
+You can send an array of positions and smoothly drive all the servos in the group to their targets within a specified timing.

+It currently supports two types of servo groups:
+- **I2C-based servos** using a PCA9685 board
+- **Standard PWM servos** connected directly to I/O pins

 ## 🚀 Features